NEWS RELEASE

 FOR IMMEDIATE RELEASE

-KANSAS CITY, Mo. – In late 2008 a Texas physician and three other defendants were indicted by a federal grand jury for participating in a conspiracy to illegally distribute nearly $1 million in prescription drugs.
+KANSAS CITY, Mo. – In late 2008 a Texas physician and three other defendants were indicted by a federal grand jury for participating in a conspiracy to illegally distribute prescription drugs.
+Prescriptions were written in Texas and later filled by a Missouri pharmacy and shipped back to Texas.

-Mary Lynn Rostie, 57, and Cynthia S. Martin, 49, both of Belton, and Christopher L. Elder, M.D., 36, Troy R. Solomon, 43, and Delmon L. Johnson, 49, all of Houston, Texas, were charged in a 24-count indictment that was returned on Feb.
+Mary Lynn Rostie, 57, and Cynthia S. Martin, 49, both of Belton, and Christopher L. Elder, M.D., 36, Troy R. Solomon, 43, and Delmon L. Johnson, 49, all of Houston, Texas, were charged in an indictment that was returned on Feb.
 6, 2008, by a federal grand jury in Kansas City.
-The jury trial for Doctor Christopher Elder and Mr. Troy Solomon will commence Monday, July 21, 2010 before Judge Fernando Gaitan.
-The other defendants have pled guilty since being indicted.
-Both Elder and Solomon have vigorously denied any wrong doing.
+On the eve of trial, charges were dropped againt Delmon Johnson.
+Following a nearly two week jury trial, Doctor Christopher Elder and Mr. Troy Solomon were convicted of being part of the scheme.
+Both Dr. Elder, a board certified pain management physician, and Mr. Solomon, a Houston pharmacy owner, have vigorously denied any wrong doing and vow to continue to fight against the government charges post verdict.
+Both defendants are challenging the sufficiency of the government's evidence through motions for new trial.
+No sentencing date has been set for any defendant.